flatterline/flatterline.com/_posts/2012-01-12-entrepreneurship-series-interview-with-paul-kenjora.md

 So I look back on that decision to walk away from it...but the cool thing about it is, someone else is in my place, the technology is out there, somebody's doing it.

-##How Was the Experience of Raising Money
+## How Was the Experience of Raising Money

 I spent a year, just working on raising money.
-Going to investor pitches, writing business plans, putting together one pagers, rehearsing my elevator pitch, walking into every writing workshop on how to write a pitch and pitch investores.
+Going to investor pitches, writing business plans, putting together one pagers, rehearsing my elevator pitch, walking into every writing workshop on how to write a pitch and pitch investors.
 I was raising money in Arizona, so this wasn't Silicon Valley.

 There are a lot of investor events, but they're more like get togethers for people who have money to invest.
 So if you just find one or two, people will invite you to the rest.
 You may go to some events that aren't investor events, but when you look around at all the people, you think, this is just like an investor event.